Ship Wake Detection in SAR Images via Sparse Regularization: Theoretical Preliminaries

 Combining (\ref{equ:MC3}) and (\ref{equ:GenHuber}) gives the generalised MC (GMC) penalty function as

 The scaling matrix $B$ should be selected in relation to the inverse Radon operator $\mathcal{C}$ to provide the convexity of the cost function as

-where $\lambda_1$ is the scale parameter of the GMC prior and $\gamma$ is a parameter which controls the non-convexity of the prior.
+where $\lambda_1$ is the scale parameter of the GMC prior and $\gamma$ is a parameter which controls the non-convexity.
 Note that for $0\leq\gamma\leq1$, $B$ ensures the convexity of the cost function.
 The nominal range of $0.5\leq\gamma\leq0.9$ should be used for better performance \cite{selesnick2}.